-New members must choose a primary care provider ("PCP") who is in the Kaiser Permanente network and in the Santa Clara Family Health Plan Service Area.
+New members must choose a primary care provider ("PCP") who is in the Kaiser Permanente network and in the Health Plan of San Joaquin Service Area.
 You must choose a PCP within 30 days from the time you are assigned to Kaiser Permanente.
 If you do not choose a PCP, we will choose one for you.